jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.6 ElevAbovePit

-Calculate the elevation of each grid cell above the nearest downstream pit cell or grid edge cell.
+Calculate the elevation of each grid cell above the nearest downstream pit cell or grid edge cell..

 *Parameters*: